dodododddo/MIPS32_Simple_Assembler/README.md

 #### TODO
 - [ ] Support all instructions covered in Chapter 7 to Chapter 11.
+(Now: Ch7.4)
 - [x] Simplify the usage based on Gradio